 - Good security is an ongoing process of assessing risks and vulnerabilities.
 The risks companies and consumers confront change over time.
 “Hackers and thieves will adapt to whatever measures are in place, and new technologies likely will have new vulnerabilities waiting to be discovered,” Swindle said.
 Companies must assess risks they face on an ongoing basis and make constant adjustments to reduce those risks.

-Finally, the testimony discusses the FTC’s active international role in promoting cyber security, including helping to revise the Organization for Economic Cooperation and Development’s (OECD) “Guidelines for the Security of Information Systems and Networks,” which contains nine principles for establishing a “culture of security.”
-Commissioner Swindle headed the U.S. Delegation to the Experts Group that reviewed and revised existing OECD principles after the September 11, 2001 terrorist attacks.
+Finally, the testimony discusses the FTC’s active international role in promoting cyber security.
+In January 2004, the FTC and 36 agencies from 26 countries worldwide launched “Operation Secure Your Server,” an international effort to reduce the flow of spam by urging organizations to close “open relays” and “open proxies.”
+The participating agencies identified tens of thousands of operators of open relay and proxy servers around the world and sent letters urging them to protect themselves from becoming unwitting sources of spam.
+Additionally, the FTC helped revise the Organization for Economic Cooperation and Development’s (OECD) “Guidelines for the Security of Information Systems and Networks,” which contain nine principles for establishing a “culture of security.”
 The FTC also is involved in work undertaken by the Asian Pacific Economic Cooperation forum, the United Nations, the TransAtlantic Business and Consumer Dialogues, the Global Business Dialogue on Electronic Commerce, and bilateral government partners in Asia and the European Union.

 Swindle emphasized that developing a “culture of security” is a daunting task.
 “The FTC and other government agencies have a role to play, but the government cannot do this alone, nor should it try,” he said.
 The testimony states that the FTC is working with consumer groups, businesses, trade associations, and educators, and encouraging its global partners to do the same.

 “Maintaining good security practices is a critical step in preventing these breaches and the resulting harms, which can range from major nuisance to major destruction,” Swindle said.
-“The critical lesson in this information-based economy is that we are all in this together.”
+“It is important to recognize one critical aspect of the global information-based economy – we are all in this together.”

 The Commission vote to approve the testimony was 5-0.